HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

-### The steps, roughly defined
+### Tutorial steps overview

 1. Add the georeferenced 1910 ethnic and linguistic map to the project
-2. Add the post-war 1919 polygons to the project
+2. Add the post-war 1919 territory boundaries to the project
 3. Explore these two datasets together as an interactive map
 4. Publish the interactive map (optional)